I Remember You (Skid Row song)

 "I Remember You" is a song by American heavy metal band Skid Row.
-It was released in November 1989 as the third single from their eponymous debut album.
+It was released on November 18, 1989, as the third single from their eponymous debut album.
 Composed as a yearning power ballad about a lost love, it was written by bandmates Rachel Bolan and Dave "the Snake" Sabo.
-It reached number six on the US Billboard Hot 100 and number 23 on the Album Rock Tracks in early 1990, being their second and last US Top 10 hit.
-The song also charted at number two in New Zealand, number 12 in Ireland and Australia, number 14 in Canada, number 18 in Finland, and number 36 on the UK Singles Chart.
+It reached number six on the US Billboard Hot 100 and number 23 on the Billboard Album Rock Tracks in early 1990.
+The song also charted at number two in New Zealand and entered the top 20 in Australia, Canada, Finland, and Ireland.

-In 2003, Skid Row, this time featuring new lead singer Johnny Solinger (died in 2021), recorded a second version of the song entitled "I Remember You Two."
+In 2003, Skid Row, this time featuring new lead singer Johnny Solinger, recorded a second version of the song entitled "I Remember You Two."
 The song appears in the album Thickskin.

 Background

 Bassist Rachel Bolan said, "'I Remember You' was just that one thing that kind of came out the way it did, and it was something that wasn't planned.
 It was a cool chord progression that Snake had, and I wrote some lyrics, and we worked on it."

 Before releasing it on their debut album in 1989, Skid Row performed the song in numerous small clubs and bars, and the ballad was popular with women.
 However, Skid Row did not want to be known as a "chick band", and Bolan and guitarist Snake hesitated to include the song on the album.
 However, singer Sebastian Bach and the record label saw the potential in the song, and persuaded the addition of the track.